-This recipe is really and truly very simple.
-It’s actually adapted from the recipe on the bag from Ocean Spray.
+This fresh cranberry sauce recipe is really and truly very simple.
+It’s actually adapted from the sweet cranberry sauce recipe on the bag from Ocean Spray.
 I just add my own spices, which are cinnamon and cloves.

 A quick boil and then 10-15 minute simmer will give you this fabulously flavored side dish that you’re sure to want to adopt as a staple at your Thanksgiving table.

-What I really love most about this recipe is that it can be made WAY ahead of time.
+What I really love most about this cranberry sauce without orange flavoring is that it can be made WAY ahead of time.
 In fact, I typically whip this up a few weeks ahead of time (or as soon as I can find raw cranberries in the grocery store!) so it’s done.